blukatstudios/ManafestLore/markdown/factions/federated_great_kingdoms.md

 ## Federation exports
 Carthage trade ships flooded the Federation to flow labor and goods back and forth.

+Labor:
+    - The surplus population are eager to take on jobs
+    - Monster mercenaries
+    - Though far weaker than the divines, some FGK mages have learned to craft flesh in order to heal wounds or make alterations to anatomy.
+Food:
     - Spices - The region is replete with many exotic spices
-- Labor - The surplus population are eager to take on jobs
-- Mercenaries - The monsters can serve as deadly combatants in conventional wars
-- Flesh crafters - Though far weaker than the divines, some FGK mages have learned to craft flesh in order to heal wounds or make alterations to anatomy.